-Phone cameras and action cameras are now offering the sort of video quality that you’d be happy to use them to make a home video, or something for your YouTube channel.
+Phone cameras and action cameras can now produce the sort of video quality that makes them perfect for home videos or even for shooting footage for your YouTube channel.

-However, only a few phones and action cams have really good stabilisation. iPhones with optical stabilisation are pretty good, such as the 6S Plus and 7 Plus, and the latest GoPro Hero 5 Black and Session also improve a lot on their predecessors.
+However, only a few phones and action cams have really good stabilisation. iPhones with optical stabilisation are pretty good, and the latest GoPro Hero 7 Black is a massive improvement over its predecessors

-Even if your phone does have good stabilisation, a handheld gimbal can produce the kind of smooth, stable video you’re more used to seeing from drone footage or even in movies.
+Even if your phone does have good stabilisation, a handheld gimbal can produce the kind of rock-steady footage you're used to seeing from drone footage and sometimes camera effects you see in movies.

-Dobot is a Chinese company based in Shenzhen that’s previously made robotic arms.
+Dobot is a Chinese company based in Shenzhen that also makes robotic arms.
 The Rigiet uses some of the tech and expertise the firm gained from those products.

 Dobot Rigiet: Design

-The Rigiet is similar in design to the DJI Osmo.
-It has three precision motors which control roll, pitch and yaw – exactly the same as you’d find on a three-axis drone gimbal.
+The Rigiet has three motors which control roll, pitch and yaw – exactly the same as you’d find on a three-axis drone gimbal.

-However, these are minor complaints: overall build quality is excellent and the unit feels reassuringly heavy (but not too heavy to use for extended periods.
+However, these are minor complaints: overall build quality is excellent and feels comfortable to use for extended periods.
 It's one of the slimmer, lighter gimbals at 480g.

 Dobot Rigiet: App